-"Creating different workspace environments within one office adds great flexibility," said Warren Bricknell, managing director at Dale Office Interiors.
+"Creating different workspace environments within one office adds great flexibility," said Warren Bricknell, managing director at Dale Office Interiors and co-owner of Scaletronic.
 "Having quiet areas, collaboration areas and sometimes even game areas can really help employees to perform at their best.
 It's about having choice to work in a way that best suits the task on hand."

-Here are four ways to create a workplace for your employees that's designed for productivity and efficiency.
-[What will the workplace of the future look like?]
+Here are five ways to create a workplace for your employees that's designed for productivity.
+[Related article: What will the workplace of the future look like?]

-"Everyone seems to be struggling with [workplace privacy]," Meg O'Neil, design manager of applications marketing at office furniture retailer Steelcase, told Business News Daily.
+"Everyone seems to be struggling with [workplace privacy]," said Meg O'Neil, design manager of applications marketing at office furniture retailer Steelcase.
 "It's affecting engagement, performance and [job] satisfaction."

 Some employees handle disruptions better than others, but being in the middle of a hectic office can hinder performance and make employees feel more stressed.
 If a worker needs to focus on an assignment or even just take a personal call, they should have somewhere to go to do so.

-Since people can work anywhere, Levy said, it's smart to provide a space that employees are happy coming to.
+Since people can work anywhere, it's smart to provide a space that employees are happy coming to, said Morris Levy, co-founder of co-working space The Yard.
 You'll want to offer the best technology your company can afford to retain talent.

 "The tough thing is finding the right balance," said Bricknell.
 "Each business is different, so it's the job of the management to decide on what changes need to be made to the workspace to keep up with trend yet still meet the requirements of employees."